demisto/content/Packs/DeepL/Integrations/DeepL/README.md

-This integration uses DeepL (https://www.deepl.com/) to translate text or files This integration was integrated and tested with version xx of DeepL
+This integration uses DeepL (https://www.deepl.com/) to translate text or files This integration was integrated and tested with DeepL

 ## Configure DeepL on Cortex XSOAR